home-lang/mail/infra/README.md

 ## Overview

-This CDK application deploys a complete SMTP server infrastructure on AWS, including:
+This ts-cloud application deploys a complete SMTP server infrastructure on AWS, including:

 - ✅ EC2 instance with optimized configuration
 - ✅ VPC with public subnet